jaytmiller/htc-utils/aws-annex-setup/README.md

 Note that setup checking doesn't appear to verify correct operation of the 4 artifacts,  merely that they exist.
-If you're debugging,  make sure to delete the cloud formations before re-running condor_annex.
+If you're debugging,  make sure to delete the cloud formations before re-running setup_annex.

 You may want to tighten up the security group once you prove condor is working.